Lezuziusz/SNIPS-Tips/JeedomTTSremap/README.md

 <img align="center" src="assets/scenario_after.jpg">

-> If you have some satellite(s), you will want the TTS answer to be said on the server or satellite would triggered the action.
+> If you have some satellite(s), you will want the TTS answer to be said on the server or satellite that triggered the action.
-By default, the script will send the TTS command to 'default', but you can put in Title field tag(siteId), and the script will send the TTS answer to the right server/satellite.
+By default, the script will send the TTS command to 'default' room, but you can put in Title field tag(siteId), and the script will send the TTS answer to the right server/satellite.
 Or specify it, like 'livingroom', 'kitchen', etc.
 This is handle by the function speakNow() of the script.
+To change default room if you don't specify Title field, change this line:</br>
+if ($room != '') $room = 'default';

 <img align="center" src="assets/remap_title.jpg">